 Is university mandatory to build a business or become a freelancer?
 No, unless:

-- the country you live in requires you to have a university diploma to start a company.
+- the country you live in requires you to have a university diploma to start a company (Belgium).

-- you want to build a business for which a diploma is obligatory (to work in finance, real estate, accountancy, law, medical sector, etc).
+- you want to build a business for which a diploma is obligatory (finance, accounting, law, medical sector, etc).

 Want to learn?
 No need to go to university as we outlined above.

 Want to party?
 Just move to Europe or Asia for a year.
 You’ll have the benefit to learn a language on top of that.

 Want to meet people?
 Join events, masterminds, conferences, forums, do an internship, or travel.